Mohit00021/AWS-Cloud-Dev-Questions./README.md

             ImageId: !FindInMap [RegionMap, !Ref "AWS::Region", HVM64]
             ImageId: ami-blablabla
 ```
-### Cloud Formation : Outputs
+### Cloud Formation: Outputs

-Answer: Outputs are optional values which must be exported in order to use them. we can import these values in other stacks! `(To understand the reference of stack here Google how cloud formation works or read this  https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html#cfn-concepts-stacks)`, basically a stack is created when a template is used and then the events stored in stack are triggered followed by resources creation.. outputs example -> we can export vpc id from a SSH security stack and ref it in a application stack
+Answer: Outputs are optional values that must be exported in order to use them. we can import these values into other stacks! `(To understand the reference of stack here Google how cloud formation works or read this  https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html#cfn-concepts-stacks)`, basically a stack is created when a template is used and then the events stored in stack are triggered followed by resources creation.. outputs example -> we can export vpc id from a SSH security stack and ref it in a application stack

 ```yaml
 Outputs: